DenisPiralic/OptiverTraderLogBook/Learner_Guide.md

 Who doesn't!

-Look no further.

 Pairs trading is a method of trading the economic connection between two equities.
 More specifically, two equities that move almost identically, with almost identical prices.

-For example, you might have two companies with the same supply chain which will be impacted by the same economic forces.
+For example, you might have two companies with the same supply chain, which will be impacted by the same economic forces.

-Or another example is the correlation between ETFs (Exchange-Traded Funds) and futures contracts.
+Another example, is the correlation between ETFs (Exchange-Traded Funds) and futures contracts.
 When you buy an ETF, you are essentially buying a basket of securities that represents a specific sector or market.
 Often ETFs invest in future contracts (agreements to buy or sell an underlying asset at a predetermined price and date in the future.)
-For example, an oil ETF may hold futures contracts for crude oil.
+Like, an oil ETF may hold futures contracts for crude oil.
 In this way, ETFs and futures can be indirectly related.

 Here is the step-by-step process using python: